kerrishotts/cordova-plugin-example-isprime/README.md

 $ npm run test:windows
 ```

 > **Note:** You must have appropriate SDK installed in order to run the corresponding tests.
+If testing Windows apps, you must **NOT** be logged in as an administrator.

 ## License